 With almost 25 years of experience and over 75 skillful employees, we are dedicated to offer you our services towards successful assay development.
-This profound expertise makes Future Diagnostics a trusted partner for the development of your Companion Diagnostics.
+Our profound expertise makes Future Diagnostics a trusted partner for the development of your Companion Diagnostics.
 This can also be part of your personalized medicine, precision medicine, or as complementary diagnostics.

 What are Companion Diagnostics?